bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Presenting Code</h4>

-Presenting code snippets, or samples, within a page can be accomplished using either the code or pre elements, or a combination of the two.
+<p>Presenting code snippets, or samples, within a page can be accomplished
+using either the code or pre elements, or a combination of the two.
 The code element is commonly used to represent a fragment of code and is displayed in the default monospace font.
-The code element is an inline level element and may be used within paragraphs of text, or other block and inline level elements.
+The code element is an inline level element and may be used within paragraphs of text, or other block and inline level elements.</p>

-For large blocks of code, the pre element can be used in conjunction with the code element.
+<p>For large blocks of code, the pre element can be used in conjunction
+with the code element.
 The pre element represent preformatted text and will display text exactly as it is typed, whitespace included.
-Nesting the code element within the pre element semantically identifies larger samples of code, which include whitepsace, displayed in a block level manner.
+Nesting the code element within the pre element semantically identifies larger samples of code, which include whitepsace, displayed in a block level manner.</p>

 <pre>
  1  &lt;!-- Inline code samples --&gt;